Short Explanation and requirements

 In the following, we look at all menu entries one by one:

-- Menu entry 1: Run a Tor Bridge Relay – Read Me First: This brief introduction is intended to help new users, in particular, to understand and to simplify the set up of a bridge relay within TorBox.
+- Menu entry 1: Run an OBFS4 Bridge Relay – Read Me First: This brief introduction is intended to help new users, in particular, to understand and to simplify the set up of a bridge relay within TorBox.
 It is a summary of what has been written above.

 - Menu entry 3: Check and/or change the configuration: Choosing this menu entry, you can change the following settings: